cedar-policy/cedar-docs/docs/schema.md

 ### Attribute specifications<a name="schema-attributes-specs"></a>

-Each attribute in a `Record` is a JSON object that describes one piece of information about entities of this type.
+Each attribute in a `Record` is a JSON object that describes one attribute in the record associated with entities of this type.
 It has the form
 ```
     "name" : {
         "type" : "Type"